dsdeur/do-something/README.md

 ## Why another command runner?
 There are many great options for command runners.
 I made this one to fit my exact needs: Simple to configure, a limited set of powerful features, and easy to use.
-Secondarily, I wanted to improve my Rust skills.
+Secondarily, I have been wanting to build something in Rust, and this seemed like a great project for it.

 ### Alternatives
 To keep Do Something simple, it is limited in features and capabilities, and alpha version software.
 If you need something more powerful, customizable, and mature, I suggest using [Just](https://github.com/casey/just), which is incredibly powerful and full-featured, and an overall amazing application.